 Each layer is anchored to a documented incident.
 None of this is theoretical.

 The Replit database deletion[1] is the loudest example, not the only one.
-The AI Incident Database (Incident 1152)[2] catalogs the same shape across stacks and industries:
+The AI Incident Database (Incident 1152)[2] catalogs the same shape across stacks and industries.

 An agent with broad Terraform permissions runs a configuration change that includes a destroy on a production database.
 The IaC tool executes it faithfully — exactly what the agent asked for.
 The execution was not the failure.
 The permission scope that allowed a routine task to cascade into a destructive operation was.